 Firstly, we'll look at landscapes or seascapes.
 Not to be confused with sunsets or sunrises, as they can be a bit like the moving animals or birds, for their features and colours change rapidly from minute to minute.
-No, for this exercise we will mainly look at the basic landscape and when you get this right, then you can move on to the sunsets and sunrises.
+No, for this exercise we will mainly look at the basic landscape and when you get this right, you can then move on to the sunsets and sunrises.

-A well composed landscape image should read like a book with a beginning, a middle and an end.
+A well-composed landscape image should read like a book with a beginning, a middle and an end.
 And like a book, it should relate a story to the viewer.

 A good landscape vista should be in sharp focus from the very beginning through to the last line on the last page.